 Working principle

 This work investigates the IEAP laminates as sensors for detecting either motion or ambient humidity.
 As explained in sections 1.2.3 and 1.3, an IEAP can be used in a variety of configurations to sense motion or humidity.
-This work explores the IEAP sensors in one specific configuration – a transducer converting bending motion (covered in section 6) or humidity absorption (covered in sections 8-9) directly into electric current and voltage.
+This work explores the IEAP sensors in one specific configuration – a transducer converting bending motion (covered in section 6) or humidity absorption (covered in section 7) directly into electric current and voltage.
 Conversion of both stimuli into electrical signal is explained in this work by a similar underlying physical process; therefore, the underlying mechanism for sensing both stimuli is covered jointly in this section.